gnanesh-arva-techolution/algorithm-tests/README.md

+Approach we followed in the test cases:

-Read the respective folder of algorithm.
+Read the respective input data folder of algorithm.

 Read EACH input file one by one.